Doug Norcross – Ward A

 Kathe is a graduate of Swarthmore College, Swarthmore, PA, where she majored in psychology and religion.
 She received her Master of Science in Education degree from the University of Pennsylvania, Philadelphia, PA.
 Following her formal education, Kathe worked with disabled adults in a variety of programs, ultimately managing the vocational and independent living programs at Easter Seals in Georgetown, Delaware.
 Kathe also holds a certificate as a Certified Public Accountant (not in public practice) from Delaware.

 Kathe and her husband, Tom, are both Delaware natives.
 They have lived in Waynesboro since 2000, when Tom was transferred from DuPont in northern Pennsylvania.
-Tom currently works as a Reliability Engineer at Merck in Elkton, VA.
-Tom and Kathe have four children in the Waynesboro Public Schools: Michael, 12th grade (WHS and SVGS); Alex, 10th grade (WHS); Elizabeth, 8th grade (KCMS); and Patrick, 6th grade (KCMS).
+Tom currently works as a Packaging Equipment Specialist Team Leader at MillerCoors in Elkton, VA.
+Tom and Kathe have four children: Michael, a junior, and Alex, a freshman, at The College of William and Mary; Elizabeth, 11th grade (SVGS and WHS); and, Patrick, 9th grade (WHS).

 Kathe has been an active volunteer in the Waynesboro Public Schools since her eldest child entered kindergarten in 2000.
 She facilitated gaining tax-exempt status for both Westwood Hills and Berkeley Glenn PTOs, and most recently for Kate Collins Middle School PTO.
 Kathe served as Treasurer for Westwood Hills PTO for nine years and served as Treasurer for Kate Collins PTO for two years.
 She also served on the Superintendent’s Budget Review Team for two years prior to becoming a school board member.